Solar power in Armenia: Photovoltaics

 As of April 2019 ten 1 MW strong solar stations are installed.
 Solar and wind stations account for less than 1% of total installed electricity generation capacities.

 In April 2019 it was announced that German company Das Enteria Solarkraftwerk will build a 2 MW strong solar station near Shorzha at lake Sevan by end of 2020.

 Currently 9 solar PV plants (total installed capacity – about 7,02 MW) have been put into operation.
-Seven companies (totally 31,5 MW) have been licensed for the construction of the solar PV plant with up tp 5 MW installed capacity.
+Seven companies (totally 31,5 MW) have been licensed for the construction of the solar PV plant with up to 5 MW installed capacity.

 As of February 20, 2019, technical terms were given to 907 autonomous energy producers with capacity up to 500 kW (total capacity 12,9 MW), 854 of which have already been connected to energy system (total capacity 10,3 MW).
 Example of buildings equipped with solar panels are the American University of Armenia generating enough power for the elevators and other uses, and the UN House in Armenia.

 A 55 MW utility-scale solar power plant will be built near Mets Masrik in Gegharkunik province, requiring an investment of about $50 million.
-International tender was won by consortium of the Netherlands’ Fotowatio Renewable Ventures (FRV) B.V and Spain’s FSL Solar S.L. that are expected to commission the plant in 2020.
+International tender was won by consortium of the Netherlands’ Fotowatio Renewable Ventures (FRV) B.V and Spain's FSL Solar S.L. that are expected to commission the plant in 2020.

 There are defined tariffs for generating electricity using solar energy.
 In November 2016, Public Services Regulatory Commission of RA made a decision to set the price of electrical energy from photovoltaic systems to 42.645 AMD/kWh.

 Consumers are allowed to install solar panels with total power of up to 150 kW, and may sell any surplus to electricity distribution company Electric Networks of Armenia (ENA).